-"Instead of deciding once in three or six years which member of the ruling class was to represent and repress [ver- and zertreten] the people in parliament, universal suffrage was to serve the people constituted in communes, as individual suffrage serves every other employer in the search for workers, foremen and accountants for his business."
+"Instead of deciding once in three or six years which member of the ruling class was to represent and repressal suffrage was to serve the people in parliament, universal as individual suffrage serves every other employer in the search for workers, foremen and accountants for his business."\

-Owing to the prevalence of social-chauvinism and opportunism, this remarkable criticism of parliamentarism, made in 1871, also belongs now to the "forgotten words" of Marxism.
-The professional proletariat and the "practical" socialists of our day, have left all wonderfully reasonable ground, they denounce all criticism of proletariat of the "anarchism"!!
-It is not surprising that the proletariat of the "advanced" parliamentary countries, disgusted with such "socialists" as the Scheidemanns, Davids, Legiens, with such "socialists" as the Scheidemanns, Davids, Legiens, giving its sympathies to anarcho-syndicalism, in spite of the fact giving its sympathies to anarcho-syndicalism, in spite of the fact proletaria meter is merely the twin brother of opportunism.
+Owing to the prevalence of social-chauvinism and opportunism, this remarkable criticism of parliamentarism, made in 1871, also belongs now to the "forgotten words" of Marxiam.
+The professional Cabinet Ministers and parliamentarians, the traitors to the proletariat and the "practical" socialists of our day, have left all criticism of parliamentarism to the anarchists, and, on this parliamentarism as "anarchism"!!
+It is not surprising that the proletariat of the "advanced" parliamentary countries, disgusted with such "socialists" as the Scheidemanns, Davids, Legiens, proletariat of the "advanced" parliamentary countries, disgusted with such "socialists" as the Scheidemanns, Davids, Legiens, Sembats, Renaudels, Hendersons, Vanderveldes, Staunings, Brantings, Bissolatis, and Co., has been with increasing frequency giving its sympathies to anarcho-syndicalism, in spite of the fact that the latter is merely the twin brother of opportunism.